 My recommendations would be to choose your revenue strategies based on the type of content you would be streaming.
 For example, if you are streaming live sports events, you can use the transactional model as a way to sell tickets to individual matches, while you can also show Ads in between the breaks.
 However, if you are streaming a live music concert, you might not get enough slots to show Ads.
 Hence, using the transactional model would work just fine.

 If you ask me, my inclinations rest on using a hybrid of the three models for the following reasons:

 - Many people just hate Ads.
 They can pay a subscription fee for an Ad-free experience.

 - Those who are not bothered by Ads can watch your streams free of cost.

 - You can use the transaction model while streaming extremely popular events.

 A hybrid of the three models can offer the most value to all categories of consumers while also giving you ample opportunities to stabilize your income, and scale your business to accommodate all sorts of content.

 B. Choose a video streaming and hosting platform

 Once you have figured out your content and monetization strategies, it’s time to find a tech solution that can cater to your needs.
-Any streaming platform is built on two main components:
+Any encrypted video streaming platform is built on two main components: